codemmmmm/file_indexer_searcher/README.md

 Enable (and start) the service and timer.
 By default it will run 15 minutes after systemd start and every 12 hours after that.

-The service will use my dockerhub image mmdockermmmm/indexer_ubuntu which requires the config file to be created by the install script using the container  installation option.
+The service uses my dockerhub image mmdockermmmm/indexer_ubuntu which requires the config file to be created by the install script using the container  installation option.

 ## TODO